miadabdi/editorjs-parser/README.md

 }
 ```

-**NOTE:** the config arg is user provided config merged with default configuration.
+**NOTE:** The config arg is user provided config merged with default configuration.

 ## Configuration